jebo4real/FreelanceByGroup3/README.md

    change the values in the development object to your mysql settings.

-5. Locate the sql file (db_freelance) in the root folder and import it into your mysql server OR
+5. Locate the sql file (db_freelance) in the root folder and import it into your mysql server (If you perform this step, skip the steps 5,6 and 7 and move to step 8 to run the app).
+                            OR
 5. Run 'sequelize db:create' command to create the database if the db does not exist
 6. Run the following command in your terminal to migrate the database 'sequelize db:migrate'